vidhyanijadala/dino-bot/README.md

 ## 👏 Add dino to your Discord Server
-**To start using dino [just click on this link](https://discord.com/api/oauth2/authorize?client_id=830530080349749248&permissions=59392&scope=bot) and add it to your server!** a bot that execute deno and send you the output
+**To start using dino [just click on this link](https://discord.com/api/oauth2/authorize?client_id=830530080349749248&permissions=59392&scope=bot) and add it to your server!**

 <img src="https://media.discordapp.net/attachments/814300036665442324/846727185808752660/unknown.png">